KarthiDevelope/Card-List/README.md

 ### Testing
 - Used Jest and React Testing Library for unit tests
 - Tested card rendering, button visibility, and click behavior

+### Type Safety
+- Implemented TypeScript interfaces for all props:
+  - `CardItem` type for card data
+  - Proper typing for all component props